JacquesCarette/Drasil/code/SRS/mdBook/src/SecSysContext.md

 The interaction between the product and the user is through an application programming interface.
 The responsibilities of the user and the system are as follows:

 - User Responsibilities
-  - Provide initial conditions of the physical state of the simulation, rigid bodies present, and forces applied to them.
+  - Provide initial conditions of the physical state of the motion and the input data related to the Double Pendulum, ensuring no errors in the data entry.
-  - Ensure application programming interface use complies with the user guide.
+  - Ensure that consistent units are used for input variables.
-  - Ensure required [software assumptions](./SecAssumps.md#Sec:Assumps) are appropriate for any particular problem the software addresses.
+  - Ensure required [software assumptions](./SecAssumps.md#Sec:Assumps) are appropriate for any particular problem input to the software.
-- GamePhysics Responsibilities
+- DblPend Responsibilities
+  - Detect data type mismatch, such as a string of characters input instead of a floating point number.
-  - Determine if the inputs and simulation state satisfy the required [physical and system constraints](./SecDataConstraints.md#Sec:DataConstraints).
+  - Determine if the inputs satisfy the required physical and software constraints.
-  - Calculate the new state of all rigid bodies within the simulation at each simulation step.
-  - Provide updated physical state of all rigid bodies at the end of a simulation step.
+  - Calculate the required outputs.
+  - Generate the required graphs.